lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Privacy issues associated with SCHC header fields
 SCHC F/R allocates a DTag value to fragments belonging to the same SCHC Packet.
-Concerns were raised that, if DTag is a wide counter that is incremented in a predictible fashion for each new fragmented SCHC Packet, it might lead to a privacy issue, such as enabling tracking of a device across LPWANs.
+Concerns were raised that, if DTag is a wide counter that is incremented in a predictable fashion for each new fragmented SCHC Packet, it might lead to a privacy issue, such as enabling tracking of a device across LPWANs.

 However, SCHC F/R is expected to be used over exactly one LPWAN link.
 As described in {{FunctionalMapping}}, even if the SCHC F/R on the Network infrastructure side is located in the Internet, a tunnel is to be established between it and the NGW.
-Therefore, neither the DTag field nor any other SCHC-introduced field is visible over the Internet.
+Therefore, assuming the tunnel provides confidentiality, neither the DTag field nor any other SCHC-introduced field is visible over the Internet.

 # Acknowledgements